 On September 14, 2010, Twitter unveiled the new and improved Twitter.com interface.
 But why the change?
 Well, according to Twitter, the new interface is “faster, easier to use, and richer.”
-But more obviously, Twitter has approximately 160 million users, and only a fraction of that number actually use the web interface itself.
+But more obviously, Twitter has approximately 160 million users, and only a fraction of that number use the web interface itself.
 Instead, many rely on other Twitter clients like Tweetie or TweetDeck.
-The redesign’s purpose is all about keeping users on the Twitter.com site for longer, and by refocusing on a more entertaining user experience they can accomplish just that.
+The redesign’s purpose is all about keeping users on the Twitter.com site for longer, and by refocusing on more entertaining user experience, they can accomplish just that.

 Similar to how Facebook went a little ‘Twitter-esque’ last year with its News Feed, now Twitter has integrated some of the more multimedia aspects of Facebook.
 The first thing you will notice about the new Twitter design is its expanded two-columns of information.
-The column on the left will still contain tweets, while the right side column now offers additional information about those tweets as well as embedded videos, photos, and user information.
+The column on the left will still contain tweets, while the right side column now offers additional details about those tweets as well as embedded videos, photos, and user information.

 The new Twitter also displays a global search bar that allows you to locate people and tweets from anywhere on the site.
-You can also Tweet from anywhere on the new interface just by hitting “n” and you can find a whole slew of other shortcuts for mouse-less Twitter functionality.
-Mentions, Retweets, saved Searches, and Lists are also easily accessible next to the Timeline tab.
+You can also Tweet from anywhere on the new interface just by hitting “n,” and you can find a whole slew of other shortcuts for mouse-less Twitter functionality.
+Mentions, Retweets, Saved Searches, and Lists are also easily accessible next to the Timeline tab.

-Overall, the new Twitter interface is quite appealing and will definitely keep users around longer.
-And if you’re not one of the lucky few to already have the updated version, just wait.
+Overall, the new Twitter interface is quite appealing and will keep users around longer.
+And if you’re not one of the lucky few to already have the updated version, wait.
 Twitter decided to do a “gradual rollout” over the next few weeks, so be on the lookout!